SAIL of Greenville

 Late scratches are subject to a $25 fine per event.
 The responsibility for the payment of fines belongs to the pool.

-Fines may be waived if proof is provided of illness or medical/family emergency.
-The request must be submitted in writing to Judy Erickson by July 31st at the SAIL Board meeting or can be mailed to 24 Buckingham, Greenville, 29607.
+Fines may be waived if proof is provided of illness or medical/family emergency.?
+The request must be submitted in writing to the Division Coordinator by the last July SAIL Board meeting or via a scanned copy sent by e-mail to .

 All scratches must be reviewed by the entire Executive Committee before determination of justification and waiver of the fine.
 If the finding is that the scratch is not justified, the team is responsible to pay the fine or be subject to deletion from SAIL per the By-Laws, Article XIII, Section 7.